opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/opensearch.md

 ### Amazon OpenSearch Service domain security

-The `opensearch` source plugin can pull data from an [Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) domain, which uses IAM for security.
-The plugin uses the default credential Amazon OpenSearch Service credential chain.
+The `opensearch` source plugin can pull data from an [Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) domain, which uses AWS Identity and Access Management (IAM) for security.
+The plugin uses the default Amazon OpenSearch Service credential chain.
 Run `aws configure` using the [AWS Command Line Interface (AWS CLI)](https://aws.amazon.com/cli/) to set your credentials.

 Make sure the credentials that you configure have the required IAM permissions.
 The following domain access policy shows the minimum required permissions: